BDC Hamburger Icon

 TipBottom line

-2. Analyze your potential sources of income.
+2. Analyze your potential sources of funding.

-• Cash from your personal checking or savings accounts.
-Before you look into potential funding options for your business, review your personal finances, including your checking and savings accounts, to see how much you can contribute directly to your business.
+• Cash from your personal checking or savings accounts: Before you look into potential funding options for your business, review your personal finances, including your checking and savings accounts, to see how much you can contribute directly to your business.

-• Rollover for Business Startups (ROBS).
-ROBS is an option that allows you to take funds from your retirement savings account — without the typical taxes and penalties associated with an early withdrawal — to finance your business.
+• Rollover for business startups (ROBS): ROBS is an option that allows you to take funds from your retirement savings account — without the typical taxes and penalties associated with an early withdrawal — to finance your business.

-• Bootstrapping.
-Bootstrapping means re-investing your earned revenue into the business to continue expanding your company.
-Many entrepreneurs opt to bootstrap rather than seek funding from an external source since it allows them to retain complete control of the business.
+• Bootstrapping: Bootstrapping means reinvesting your earned revenue into the business to continue expanding your company.
+Many entrepreneurs opt to bootstrap rather than seek funding from an external source, since it allows them to retain complete control of the business.

 3. Transfer your personal funds.